Hitoshi-Nakanishi/Recommendation/README.md

 # datasets
 MovieLens Latest Datasets are downloaded here https://grouplens.org/datasets/movielens/ In the analysis, small dataset (100k ratings applied to 9,000 movies by 600 users) is tested.
-To test model capability quickly, partial movies with id less than 300 are selected.
+To test model capability quickly, partial movies with id less than 400 (super-mini-MovieLens) are tested.

 # model
 Probabilistic Matrix Factorization is trained by MAP (maximum a posterior) estimation.